mcw0/Tools/README.md

 ---
 2020-02-29

-Added option 'setDebug', Should start produce output from Console in VTO/VTH
+Added option 'setDebug', Should start produce output from Debug Console in VTO/VTH

+Added '--discover', Multicast search of devices or direct probe (--rhost 192.168.57.20) of device via UDP/37810

+Added '--dump {config,service}' for dumping config or services on remote host w/o entering Debug Console

 2020-01-20